 Registering, changing or removing an easement

-You may need to register an easement if you meed access through a neighbours property to access your land, you might need to run a gas line to your property or put in a storm water easement.
+You may need to register an easement if you need access through a neighbours property to access your land, you might need to run a gas line to your property or put in a storm water easement.

-If you need to register, change or remove an easement, Robertson Hyetts Solicitors have expert property lawyers who can look after all the complicated filing of paper work, advise you on your rights and responsibilities and take care of your interests.
+If you need to register, change or remove an easement, Robertson Hyetts Solicitors Bendigo have expert property lawyers who can look after all the complicated filing of paper work, advise you on your rights and responsibilities and take care of your interests.

 Making conveyancing simple

-Our conveyancing staff will provide a clear explanation of all aspects of property transfer and if there are other documents or activities that need to be completed, we can do these too.
+Our Bendigo conveyancing staff will provide a clear explanation of all aspects of property transfer and if there are other documents or activities that need to be completed, we can do these too.
 We aim to make the property transfer process simple for you.

 “We were so pleased to have had the opportunity for Robertson Hyetts to manage our recent house sale and purchase because of their in-depth knowledge, attention to detail and approachable personalities meant we always felt a part of the process.
 All staff have a great way of reinterpreting the ‘boring bits’, so we were able to easily understand what was going on at all times for this significant time in our life.”